A complete guide to OCR B GCSE Geography

 The science of climate change over geological time, the human contribution to recent warming, and the impacts of climate change at different scales.
 You also study how individuals, businesses, and governments are responding.

-UK landscapes (coastal and river), plus global ecosystems with depth studies of tropical rainforests and one polar environment.
-Named case studies of UK coastal management and a tropical rainforest are essential.
+UK landscapes, with depth studies of coastal and river environments.
+Named case studies of UK coastal management are essential.

 Exam tip for Paper 1 The enquiry framing matters.
 When OCR asks "How are global climate and ecosystems interconnected?", they want you to actually answer the question, not just describe content.
 Frame your longer answers around the enquiry, not the topic.